EU Supply Chain Law: Swiss companies must prepare themselves now

 After the Responsible Business Initiative (Konzernverantwortungsinitiative) is before the EU Supply Chain Law.
 Companies in the EU are now obliged to respect human rights along their supply chains and minimize their environmental impact.
 They are liable for violations.
 Due to a third country regulation, Swiss companies are also affected.
 Everything you need to know about the new directive.

-On November 29, 2020, the Responsible Business Initiative (Konzernverantwortungsinitiative) - demanding the introduction of legal liability for human and environmental rights violations for Swiss companies’ activities abroad - was narrowly rejected.
+On November 29, 2020, the Responsible Business Initiative – demanding the introduction of legal liability for human and environmental rights violations for Swiss companies’ activities abroad – was narrowly rejected.
 Now the debate starts from anew.
 On April 24, the European Parliament adopted the Corporate Sustainability Due Diligence Directive (CSDDD, also known as the Supply Chain Law).
-The EU member states must still officially approve the directive.
-As a majority of the member states has already signaled their agreement in the EU Council in mid-March, the adoption is, however, only a formality.
+The Council of the European Union and therefore the member states have now also given their final approval to the directive.
+The Supply Chain Act is expected to come into force in the first half of the year following its publication in the Official Journal of the EU.
 The new directive obliges large companies to identify human rights and environmental impacts of their business operations and to remedy or minimize these.
 The measures taken must be monitored and their effectiveness reviewed regularly.
 These due diligence obligations extend to large parts of the supply chain.
 Companies are liable for violations and can be sanctioned.

 The provisions of the indirect counterproposal to the Responsible Business Initiative (Konzernverantwortungsinitiative) entered into force in Switzerland on the 1st of January 2022.
 These provisions in the Swiss Code of Obligations bind large Swiss companies to report on the risks of their business activities in various areas, such as the environment, human rights, and corruption.
 The EU’s new Supply Chain Directive goes further than that.
 While the Swiss due diligence obligations only apply to companies with risks in the areas of child labor and conflict minerals, the new EU rules apply to all sectors and are much more detailed.
 Swiss companies must also comply with these rules if they are active in the European single market.